osu-tekbots/capstone-website/docs/dev-setup.md

 The [dev-vars.sh](../scripts/dev-vars.sh) script contains a number of variables that will be populated by executing the setup instructions.

-The variables you may be mo
+The variables you may want to modify, but can be left alone as is for a standard development environment.

 ## Linux
 ### 1. Install Git and Docker